2E0PGS/blog/_posts/2021-01-10-a-state-of-dotnet-in-late-2020.md

 * Shame all 3 words get thrown around a bit.
 Could be a more consolidated term.
 * Anyway I noticed these have changed a fair bit for .NET Core projects.
 Specifically for MVC projects.
-* `dotnet new` is for blueprints in .NET Core.
-You can get extra ones online for example: [AWS blueprints](https://github.com/aws/aws-lambda-dotnet/blob/master/Blueprints/README.md)
+* You can get extra ones online for example: [AWS blueprints](https://github.com/aws/aws-lambda-dotnet/blob/master/Blueprints/README.md)
+* You can use this command to list installed templates and their versions: `dotnet new -u`
+* `dotnet new` will list available templates for .NET Core.

 ### Example